Testplan Editor-TestplanListView Editor/en

 Often it is useful to run the same test scenario multiple times.
 For example if an error only occurs sporadically, you may want to repeat the test run until an error occurs.
-Or if your goal is to detect memory leaks or other degration of the system under test's performance, you may want to run it multiple times to put stress on it.
+Or if your goal is to detect memory leaks or performance degration of the system under test, you may want to run it multiple times to put stress on it.
 For this, various loop modes can be configured (see "Execution Modes" below):

 - repeat the test for a particular number of runs

 - repeat the test for a given time duration